Badri Pandey

-Early life

-Badri Pandey was born and bred in the Nuwakot District of Nepal.
-His Father is Nim Prasad Pandey and his mother is Batumaya Pandey.
-He attended Dupeshwor Higher Secondary School.
-He was a decent student and was adored for his passion for music.
-He started writing songs and performing in the annual function of the school from a very early age.

 Career

 Pandey wrote and recorded "Shankha Nagara" in the voice of Rajesh Payal Rai and Binaya Niroula in 2001 after he came to Kathmandu on completion of his high school.
 Instantly he was given opportunities to write new songs for movies.

 He was given the opportunity to write songs for the album Pancha Ratna.
 Pancha Ratna was considered a music jewel for its uniqueness.
 It also marked the debut of Pancha Ratna Music and Melody in the Nepalese music industry.
 It was a unique album in the sense that it contained a set of four audio CDs and a VCD.
-Each audio CD contained 8 songs while the VCD contained music videos of eight most loved songs by the audience.
+Each audio CD contained 8 songs while the VCD contained music videos of the eight most loved songs by the audience.
+Pandey's 'My Hundred Songs', a poetic anthology has been published in 2022.
+He has included 100 different lyrics on different themes in his first anthology.

-Of the 32 songs in Pancha Ratna, Chandra Dong wrote three songs, Buddhabir Lama wrote two and Sangeeta Rai and Ram Kumar Adhikari had a song each to their credit.
+Of the 32 songs in Pancha Ratna, Chandra Dong wrote three songs, Buddhabir Lama wrote two, and Sangeeta Rai and Ram Kumar Adhikari had a song each to their credit.
 The rest of the 25 songs were written by B. Pandey.

 The music composer in the album included Pravin Baraily, Suresh Adhikari, Narendra Pyasi, Chandra Dong, Uday Sotang, Raju Singh, Raj Sagar, Shishir Yogi, Deep Chandra Moktan, and Chitra Lal Sharma.

 Likewise, The singers are Ram Krishna Dhakal, Jagadis Samal, Shailesh Singh, Madavi Tripath, Anju Panta, Narendra Pyasi, Thupten Bhutiya, Reema Gurung, Suresh Manandhar, Anjana, Uday, and Manila Sotang, Purna Pariyar, Manoj Rai, Ram Kumar Adhikari, Sangeeta Rai, Swaroop Raj Acharya, Deepak Limbu, Shishir Yogi, Rajesh Payal Rai, and Mani Kumar Rai.